ckc2007/Password-Generator-App/README.md

 ## Description

 ```
-User inputs the desired length of the password (between 8 and 128 characters),
+User enters the desired length of the password (between 8 and 128 characters),
 User selects at least one character type (upper Case, lower Case, numeric, or special characters)
-The password generator will disply the password in the text area.
+The password generator will disply the password as a string in the text area.
 ```

 ## User Story

 ```
-AS A user of the random password generator web app
+AS A website user
-I WANT to choose the length of the password, and the type of characters I want to have included in my password
+I WANT to be able to customize the length and complexity of the password I generate
-SO THAT I can customize the length and complexity of the password I want to use.
+SO THAT I can taylor my password to its use-case.
 ```

 ## Acceptance Criteria